 Organizations that do not have an approved negotiated indirect cost rate agreement may propose indirect costs as part of the project budget.
 For a recipient to recover indirect costs it must prepare and submit a cost allocation plan and indirect cost rate proposal consistent with the applicable OMB guidelines set forth below.
-The allocation plan and the rate proposal must be submitted to the Department of Commerce Office of Acquisition Management (or the recipient's cognizant federal agency if not the Department of Commerce) within ninety (90) days from the effective date of the award and is subject to Department of Commerce (or other cognizant federal agency) approval.
+The allocation plan and the rate proposal must be submitted to the funding bureau within the Department of Commerce (or the recipient's cognizant federal agency if not the Department of Commerce) within ninety (90) days from the effective date of the award and is subject to Department of Commerce (or other cognizant federal agency) approval.
+The applicant shall provide the Grants Officer with a copy of the transmittal letter.

-The indirect cost policies contained in 2 C.F.R. part 220 (2007) (OMB Circular A-21, "Cost Principles for Educational Organizations), 2 C.F.R. part 225 (2007) (OMB Circular

-A-87, "Cost Principles for State, Local and Indian Tribal Governments) and 2 C.F.R. part 230 (2007) (OMB Circular A-122, "Cost Principles for Nonprofit Organizations) will apply to MBDA awards for its business development programs.
+The indirect cost policies contained in 2 C.F.R. part 220 (2007) (OMB Circular A-21, "Cost Principles for Educational Organizations), 2 C.F.R. part 225 (2007) (OMB Circular A-87, "Cost Principles for State, Local and Indian Tribal Governments) and 2 C.F.R. part 230 (2007) (OMB Circular A-122, "Cost Principles for Nonprofit Organizations) will apply to MBDA awards for its business development programs.
 Indirect costs are those costs proposed for common or joint objectives and which cannot be readily identified with a particular cost objective.
 (The term "indirect cost" has been replaced with the term "facilities and administrative costs" under OMB Circular A-21, "Cost Principles for Educational Institutions.")
 If the American Indian and Alaskan Native MBDA Business Center award is to be the sole source of funding for the applicant organization, all costs will be direct costs, and indirect costs should not be proposed.